soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 - old
 - the headers are magnetic
 - and the tracks had magnetic material
-- ⭐️ if you use magnetic tech, in each of the unit, you can store **512Bytes**, if the units are old
+- ⭐️ if you use **magnetic** tech, in each of the unit, you can store **512Bytes**, if the units are old
+- magnetic ➡️ 512Bytes per unit

 - **Optical technology disk**
 - new